San Diego Hang Gliding and Paragliding Association

 ** The Saboba Flight Park is operated as a commercial for profit flight park on private lands and is not under the guidance or provisions of SDHGPA.

-CSS (Crestline Soaring Society) is another USHPA Chapter and is not under the guidance or provisions of SDHGPA.
+CSS (Crestline Soaring Society) is currently operated as a semi commercial Club (not currently a USHPA Chapter) and is not under the guidance or provisions of SDHGPA or the USHPA.

 Picture